isomerpages/moh-upec/_courses-and-seminars/Education Courses/Education Workshop and Courses.md

 </tr>
 <tr>
 <td rowspan="1" colspan="3">
-<p>Pre-hospital Trauma Life Support (PHTLS) is recognized around the world
+<p>Pre-hospital Trauma Life Support (PHTLS) is recognised around the world
 as the leading continuing education program for pre-hospital emergency trauma care.
-PHTLS is developed by NAEMT in cooperation with the American College of Surgeons’ Committee on Trauma and lead by the National Trauma Committee in Singapore since 2013.
+NAEMT developed PHTLS in cooperation with the American College of Surgeons’ Committee on Trauma and has been led by the National Trauma Committee in Singapore since 2013.
 It is currently provided in two training centres in Singapore.</p>
 <p>NAEMT Authorised Training Centres for PHTLS:</p>